-Each panel is a slate on which penciled and inked text and notations accompany resulting geometric configurations of acrylic gouache paint.
+Written in these paintings are collections of ambient found language from street signs, email, user agreements, packaging, news reports, and other sources.
+From the relentless flow of information surrounding us, I collect words to use as the DNA for generative forms.
+Each panel is a slate, on which penciled and inked text and notations accompany geometric configurations of acrylic gouache paint.
 I print columns of letters and code them into corresponding columns and rows of painted geometry.
 In some paintings the same text is coded in more than one way.
-Different systems and layerings of visual elements--color, mark, shape, division—yield crystalline structures, linear networks, and other abstract dialects.
+Different visual elements—color, mark, shape, division—yield tiled structures, linear networks, and other visual systems.

 These works originated with small studies on graph paper in my datebook, made while riding the subway.
 To escape my habits of composition, I played games with numbers, randomness, and, finally, words.
-The results led to work with a crazy logic, part text and part visual intensity, that I'm still pursuing after more than a decade.
+The written and visual results had a crazy logic and optical complexity that I'm still pursuing two decades later.